Julie Woodward’s Nike Soccer Camp Seattle University Seattle, Washington

 The Nike Soccer Camp at Seattle University offers players of all ages and abilities the opportunity to learn new skills and take their performance to the next level!
 Campers are trained by Julie Woodward and the Seattle University women’s soccer staff which have a diverse range of experience coaching soccer at the most fundamental level through the elite level.

-The Winter One-Day ID Camp is scheduled for January 12, 2014 from 10am to 4pm.
+This camp is scheduled for April 19, 2014 from 10am to 4pm.
 It welcomes girls ages 14-18 and focuses on evaluation for potential future Redhawks.
 See the camp grid below to register!

 - Nike Soccer Camp T-shirt